RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab04/README.md

 ## Overview

-Once you have APIs deployed in your environment, it becomes critically important to manage who may use them and for what purpose.
-You also need to begin to track usage of these different users to know who is/is not succeeding in their usage.
-For this reason in this lab you will be adding management capabilites to the API to give you control and visibility of it's usage.
+Once you have APIs deployed in your environment, it becomes critically important to manage who may use them, and for what purpose.
+You also need to begin to track usage of these different users to know who is or is not succeeding in their usage.
+For this reason, in this lab, you will be adding management capabilites to the API to give you control and visibility of it's usage.

 ### Why Red Hat?

-Red Hat provides one the leading API Management tools which provide management services.
-The 3scale API Management solution enables you to quickly and easy protect and manage your APIs.
+Red Hat provides one the leading API Management tools that provides API management services.
+The 3Scale API Management solution enables you to quickly and easily protect and manage your APIs.

 ### Skipping The Lab

-If you are planning to follow to the next lab, there is an already running API proxy for the Location API Service in this endpoint:
+If you are planning to skip to the next lab, there is an already running API proxy for the Location API Service in this endpoint:

 ```bash
 https://location-service-api.amp.apps.GUID.openshiftworkshop.com